ejoi8/woocommerce_custom_script/README.md

         }

 # added by izzul - for kewangan puspanita verify order. only can view woocommerce orders

-        add_action( 'admin_menu', 'remove_menu_pages', 999);
+        // added by izzul - for kewangan puspanita verify order. only can view woocommerce orders add_action( 'admin_menu', 'remove_menu_pages', 999);
         function remove_menu_pages() {
           global $current_user;